cwendorf/Sourcebook/R/index.md

 ### Annotated Output

 This chapter shows the output from various types of analyses, describes how to interpret the output, and shows the link between hand calculation formulas and the output.
+Sample output files are available.

 - [Frequencies](./annotated-output/frequencies.md)
 - [Descriptives](./annotated-output/descriptives.md)